 This is the bravest little boy alive (Under 5 Division) and I will hear no arguments against him.
-Charlie McCormick, seen here fighting off a giant, terrifying spider, is fearless.
+Charlie McCormick, seen here in a hilarious viral video fighting off a giant, terrifying, animatronic spider, is fearless.

 Knowing all that, did this little boy run?
 Did he cry?
 Did he nuke his diapers?
 No. He fought.
 He didn’t get scared, he got angry.